 Sometimes a good thing, sometimes just that………………GARBAGE!

 This time around I wanted to cover the pros and cons of black bag mountain units.
 I personally have grown fond of these types of units.
 I have found everything from loose cash, jewelry and such all the way to receipts and pocket lint.Continue reading

-Recently, we discussed the best practices for selling clothes and where to sell them [PART 1 AND PART 2].
+Recently, we discussed the best practices for selling clothes and where to sell them.
 Before you go through the effort to sell secondhand clothing, however, it might help you to know how much you can expect to earn.

 Naturally, there’s a wide range of prices clothing and accessories could fetch.
 We’re talking anywhere between the tens of thousands to the tens of… cents.
 Some of the factors that go into pricing used clothing are fashion label, style, seasonality and condition.